 What if you have NO insurance?

-- If you do not have any verifiable insurance, then we expect full payment at the time of service.
+- If you are an existing patient and have lost your insurance or we are no longer in your insurance network, then we expect full payment at the time of service.

 - We will verify your insurance PRIOR to your office visit.